aws-amplify/amplify-ui/examples/react-native/README.md

 ## Storybook

-1. With Storybook Server - which will serve a web interface that allows switching between components (stories) and controlling multiple simulators/emulators.
+### With Storybook Server
+Will serve a web interface that allows switching between components (stories) and controlling multiple simulators/emulators.

 First boot Storybook Server: